CJLove/x16-LodeRunner/README.md

 ![](runner.gif)

+## Game Play
+From the splash screen use cursor up/down keys to select the world.
+Use `ENTER` to begin play.

+Use cursor arrow keys to move the runner, `CTRL` to dig left and `ALT` to dig right.
+Use `ENTER` to kill the runner if trapped.

 ## Test programs
 * `test_levels.prg` - browse levels in any supported world.
 Use the `+` and `-` keys to browse the next and previous levels.
 Use `1` - `5` to change worlds (Classic, Championship, Professional, Fanbook, Revenge).
 Use `c` to "complete" any given level (changing hidden ladder tiles to regular ladder tiles)